 Theater actors the world over aspire to work under the bright lights of a Broadway stage.
-Landing a job in a Broadway show is incredibly competitive, but if you know what to expect from a Broadway audition, you’ll easily navigate the process.
-We’re here to answer all your questions about auditioning for—and getting cast on—Broadway.
+Landing a job in a show is incredibly competitive, but if you know what to expect from the audition, you can easily navigate the process.

 - What is Broadway, exactly?

 - What’s the best place to train to be on Broadway?

 - What are the requirements to perform on Broadway?

 - How do I get my Equity card?

 - What types of roles can I audition for on Broadway?

 - What to expect at a Broadway audition

 - Do I need an agent to get on Broadway?

 - What Broadway terms should I know?